Welcome to Canada!

 Security Guard Training

-In order to become a security guard, you need to complete the mandatory training legislated by the province you will be working.
-These requirements vary slightly from province to province so make sure you have completed the training for your province.
+To become a security guard, you need to complete the mandatory training legislated by the province you will be working.
+These requirements vary slightly from province to province so make sure you have completed all the required training for your province.

 You will also need to have a clean criminal record.